-A: Each branch within each county must submit a branch application and a fee of \$150.00.
+A: Yes.
+Currently, the Department issues licenses on a county-by-county basis.
+Beginning January 1, 2021, licensees shall hold a statewide license through one designated primary location.
+Each additional location where DDS transactions are conducted must be licensed as a branch of the licensee.
+After January 1, 2021, the Department will no longer be licensing Delayed Deposit Services licensees on a county-by-county basis.
+Each branch must submit a branch application and a fee of \$150.
 A one-time publication is made in association with each branch application.
 The costs of this publication must be paid by the licensee.